phoobynet/phoobynet-fmp-client/README.md

   - [ ] - Most Loser
   - [ ] - Most Active
 - [ ] - Caching - considering bringing weekly schedule along with some sort of TTL storage mechanism
-- [ ] - Testing - yes, that's right, testing.
+- [ ] - Just in case you forgot, write some damn tests!